 Appt Buildings are a real slow go because of the logistics of it all.
 My understanding of the process is that there are primarily two alternatives.

-1) Newer buildings are now prewired with the necessary cables to carry the FiOS service from the basement terminals to each individual appt. just the way we do copper now.
+1) Newer buildings are now prewired with the necessary cables to carry the Fios service from the basement terminals to each individual appt. just the way we do copper now.

 2) Older buildings (which you probably fall into) have to be retro-fitted much in the way your building delivers cable TV service (i.e. a serving box on each floor with wires running from it in the cable chase to each individual appt.).
 Of course this is a costly procedure and each individual building owner has to give his OK to do this process.
-If I were in your shoes and wanted the service I would approach the super and/or the owner and ask them if they have been approached by Verizon to wire their building up for FiOS.
+If I were in your shoes and wanted the service I would approach the super and/or the owner and ask them if they have been approached by Verizon to wire their building up for Fios.
 If they have not then see if the owner is open to approaching Verizon.
 If they have and are just being recalcitrant, then talk to your neighbors because if enough of you want it…you never know.

 I hope this answers your question.

-30well according to verizon i was qualified so we must have a box somewhere around here!!
+well according to verizon i was qualified so we must have a box somewhere around here!!

-31Does anyone know if you can purchase the Motorola QIP-2500s from a third party (i.e. ebay)?
+Does anyone know if you can purchase the Motorola QIP-2500s from a third party (i.e. ebay)?
 I don’t relish the idea of paying $5/month per TV for a converter box.
 In the long run it’d be cheaper to buy a converter.

 I am also curious about third party devices.
 I am installing Fios in my house tomorrow running it duel with my TV provider.
 I have heard that Fios has bad boxes, but i do know that i think it was Faa or one of the government agencies has required that all TV providers must switch to using cards to allow people to buy third person devices

-33I’m not aware of any options to purchase fios stb’s.
+I’m not aware of any options to purchase fios stb’s.
 There have been some for sale on ebay, but I’m not sure if they can be used without monthly charges.
-FiOS does allow you to use any Digital Cable compatible cable card to receive digital channels.
-However, since part of the service is provided over IP, use of a cable card would reduce the features available, like video on demand, interactive guide, etc. I’ve also heard that Verizon’s will lease cable cards for FiOS.
+Fios does allow you to use any Digital Cable compatible cable card to receive digital channels.
+However, since part of the service is provided over IP, use of a cable card would reduce the features available, like video on demand, interactive guide, etc. I’ve also heard that Verizon’s will lease cable cards for Fios.

-34Just got FIOS tv/internet hooked up this week.
+Just got FIOS tv/internet hooked up this week.

 I love it.
 I too am a Dish refugee.
 One of my LNBs has been dying a slow painful death, taking out all the channels on Sat.
 119, even transponders, for the past 3 months.
 I knew Fios was coming and didn’t want to pay to fix the Dish.